This post may contain affiliate sales links. Please read my disclosure policy.

-Amazingly delicious Macaroni and Cheese made in your pressure cooker completely from scratch with NO velveeta in 20 minutes.
+Amazingly delicious Instant Pot Mac and Cheese, made completely from scratch with NO Velveeta all in 20 minutes!

 I don’t think I’ve ever made such a delicious and creamier macaroni and cheese in 20 minutes ever.
 Like, would that even be possible?
 (This camping mac and cheese is real tasty, but takes longer to make.)